You may have heard about, or even seen the horrific side effects of anabolic steroids.

 - Shrunken testicles

-Female-Specific Steroids Side Effects:
+Female-Specific Steroid Side Effects:

 In women, the most evident side effects of anabolic steroid misuse involve a decrease in feminine aspects and the appearance of male characteristics due to an increase in testosterone levels.
 When it comes to fetal health and fertility, women are at a much higher risk compared to their male counterparts.